Ukulele Strumming for Dummies

 Chnking

 You can funk up the strumming a little with a few ‘chnks’.
 With a chnk you strum down and hit the strings with the underside of your hand, so you get a percussive sound from the strum.
-In this clip I strum down, up, then a chnk followed by an up.
+In this clip I strum down, up, then a chnk followed by an up:

-Dead Strums
+Dead/Muted Strums

 Advanced Ukulele Strums